-- Phone Number Jingle: Not really a jingle, but most anyone can recall 1-800-CRIME-TV as the show's call-in tip number.
-From 1988 to 1993 "TV" was the year number until enterprising people grabbed most of the numbers corresponding to the late 90's (also, it made more sense to keep the same number no matter the year rather than force tippers to remember yet another new number at the turn of the new year).
+- Not really a jingle, but most anyone can recall 1-800-CRIME-TV as the show's call-in tip number.
+From 1988 to 1993 "TV" was the last two digits of the year, until enterprising people grabbed most of the numbers corresponding to the following years (also, it made more sense to keep the same number no matter the year rather than force tippers to remember yet another new number at the turn of the new year).